CanParlayan/number-guessing-game-cli/README.md

 ### Sample Gameplay

 ```
 Welcome to the Number Guessing Game!
-I'm thinking of a number between 1 and 100.
-You have 5 chances to guess the correct number.

-Please select the difficulty level:
+Please select a difficulty level:
 1. Easy (10 chances)
 2. Medium (5 chances)
 3. Hard (3 chances)

-Enter your choice: 2
+Enter your choice (1-3): 3

 Great!
-You have selected the Medium difficulty level.
+You have selected the Hard difficulty level.
+You have 3 chances to guess the correct number.
 Let's start the game!

-Enter your guess: 50
-Incorrect!
-The number is less than 50.
+I'm thinking of a number between 1 and 100.

-Enter your guess: 25
+Enter your guess (1-100): 5
-Incorrect!
-The number is greater than 25.
+The number is greater than 5.
+Try again!
+You have 2 chances left.

-Enter your guess: 35
+Enter your guess (1-100): 10
+This is your last chance!
+Lower!
-Incorrect!
-The number is less than 35.
+The number is less than 10.
+Try again!
+You have 1 chances left.

-Enter your guess: 30
+Enter your guess (1-100): 8
+Time taken: 12.72 seconds
 Congratulations!
-You guessed the correct number in 4 attempts.
+You guessed the correct number in 3 attempts.
+High score for Hard difficulty: 2 attempts in 3.13 seconds.
+Do you want to play again? (y/n):
 ```

 ---